moji-2024/rna-seq-reanalysis/workflow/explanation/05_Explain_step5_quant_Report.md

 👉 For this study, the **partial SA index** was selected because:

 - Dataset is **bulk RNA-seq** with standard read lengths.
-- Goal is **gene-level expression analysis**, not isoform disambiguation.
 - Partial index is **lighter, faster, and accurate enough** for typical mRNA profiling tasks.
 - Saves significant **computational resources** while retaining robust quantification.